ThoughtfulCloud/AmazonScheduleFinder/README.md

 ![alt tag](screen.jpg "Screen shot of check out")

 ### Instruction to set up Power Shell:
-*Use below to assign Execution Policy.
-Make sure to run below in separate PowerShell App as Admin*
- - Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+*Use below to temporarily bypass Execution Policy.
+Make sure to run below in separate PowerShell App as Admin* Set-ExecutionPolicy -ExecutionPolicy ByPass -Scope Process -Force

-**Once you're done with using this script you can revert the policy update**
- - Set-ExecutionPolicy -ExecutionPolicy Undefined -Scope CurrentUser

  ### How to run
   1. Download AmazonScheduleFinder.ps1